ShivamAgarwal-code/Scientia-DAO/README.md

 ## NFTs

-At the current state Scientia DAO offers two different NFTs.
+At the current state Reserchia DAO offers two different NFTs.
 A member NFT and a contributor NFT.
 You can find the NFT data under [/backend/constant](https://github.com/adiig7/Polygon-BUIDL-IT/tree/main/backend/constant).

 NFT Collection Links live on Polygon Mumbai Net :